Managing investment risk: 3 factors that can help reduce investment risk

 When markets start to fluctuate, it may be tempting to make changes to your investment portfolio.
 But history shows that those who stay invested throughout market and economic cycles are more likely to earn positive returns in the long run.

-So how can you avoid making emotional investing decisions?
-Consider these three time-tested strategies that — coupled with personalized financial advice — can help mitigate risk, reduce volatility in your portfolio’s value and potentially earn more consistent returns over time.
+So how can you reduce the risk from your investments?
+Consider these three time-tested factors that — coupled with personalized financial advice — can help mitigate risk, reduce volatility in your portfolio’s value and potentially earn more consistent returns over time.

 Asset allocation